ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 import ballerina/test;
 ```

 For structured projects, it is recommended to use a structured test model that is aligned with standard package semantics.
-Structured test model consists of a seperate tests directory in a Ballerina package which allows you to isolate the source from the tests.
+Structured test model consists of a seperate tests directory in a Ballerina package, which allows you to isolate the source from the tests.

 In a standard Ballerina project, a package is mapped to a test suite.
 Unit and integration tests bound to a package need to be placed in a subfolder called `tests/` within the package.
 All tests within a package’s `tests/` subfolder are considered to be part of the same test suite.